moby/moby/docs/reference/commandline/swarm_init.md

 ### `--force-new-cluster`

-This flag forces an existing node that was part of a quorum that was lost to restart as a single node Manager without losing its data
+This flag forces an existing node that was part of a quorum that was lost to restart as a single node Manager without losing its data.

 ### `--listen-addr value`

-The node listens for inbound swarm manager traffic on this IP:PORT
+The node listens for inbound Swarm manager traffic on this address.
+The default is to listen on 0.0.0.0:2377.
+It is also possible to specify a network interface to listen on that interface's address; for example `--listen-addr eth0:2377`.

+Specifying a port is optional.
+If the value is a bare IP address, hostname, or interface name, the default port 2377 will be used.

+### `--advertise-addr value`

+This flag specifies the address that will be advertised to other members of the swarm for API access and overlay networking.
+If unspecified, Docker will check if the system has a single IP address, and use that IP address with with the listening port (see `--listen-addr`).
+If the system has multiple IP addresses, `--advertise-addr` must be specified so that the correct address is chosen for inter-manager communication and overlay networking.

+It is also possible to specify a network interface to advertise that interface's address;
+for example `--advertise-addr eth0:2377`.

+Specifying a port is optional.
+If the value is a bare IP address, hostname, or interface name, the default port 2377 will be used.

 ### `--task-history-limit`